1 Name of Medicine

 The recommended Sunlenca treatment regimen in adults consists of an initiation dosing period (oral tablets and subcutaneous injections) and once every 6-months maintenance dosing (subcutaneous injections).
 Sunlenca oral tablets may be taken with or without food.

-If Sunlenca is discontinued, it is essential to adopt an alternative, fully suppressive antiretroviral regimen where possible, no later than 28 weeks after the final injection of Sunlenca (see Section 4.4).
+If Sunlenca is discontinued, it is essential to adopt an alternative, fully suppressive antiretroviral regimen where possible, no later than 28 weeks after the final injection of Sunlenca (see Section 4.4 Special Warnings and Precautions for Use).

 Initiation.